EURO GOVT-Bunds rise as euro zone demands more of Greece

 * Takata at centre of global airbag recall, seeks financial rescue

-LONDON, Feb 10 German government bond prices rose on Friday after euro zone finance ministers demanded further measures from Greece before agreeing to a second bailout package needed to avoid a messy debt default.
+LONDON Feb 10 German government bonds rose at Friday's open after euro zone finance ministers demanded further measures from Greece before agreeing to a second bailout package crucial to avoid a messy debt default.

-Ten-year yields inched back below 2 percent but may find it hard to progress much further with the latest of many deadlines for Greece to deliver now set for next Wednesday, after which the ministers will meet again.

-Yields on bonds issued by the euro zone's non-triple A rate issuers nudged higher, unwinding some of Thursday's rally.

 "It feels like running a software update where the status bar indicates '99 percent done', but then it takes forever to finish," Commerzbank strategists said in a note.